Aisha Beliso-De Jesús

 Aisha M. Beliso-De Jesús is an American anthropologist, academic, author, and editor.
-She is Professor of Spanish and Portuguese and American Studies at Princeton University, and the author of Electric Santería: Racial and Sexual Assemblages of Transnational Religion (2015).
+She is the Olden Street Professor of American Studies at Princeton University, and chair of the Effron Center for the Study of America.
+She is the author of two books, Electric Santería: Racial and Sexual Assemblages of Transnational Religion (2015) and Excited Delirium: Race, Police Violence and the Invention of a Disease (2024).
 Beliso-De Jesús is also the editor-in-chief of Transforming Anthropology.

 Education

 Beliso-De Jesús received a Bachelor of Arts in Chicano and Latino Studies from University of California, Berkeley.
 Thereafter, she earned a Master of Arts and a Doctor of Philosophy (PhD) in Cultural and Social Anthropology from Stanford University.

 Career

 In July 2009, Beliso-De Jesús joined the Harvard Divinity School (HDS) faculty as assistant professor of African American Religions.
 She later authored Electric Santería: Racial and Sexual Assemblages of Transnational Religion, which won the 2016 Albert J. Raboteau Award for the Best Book in Africana Religions.

-After eight years at HDS, Beliso-De Jesús joined the Princeton University faculty as Professor of Spanish and Portuguese and American Studies.
+After eight years at HDS, where she was Professor of African American Religions, Beliso-De Jesús joined the Princeton University faculty, as a Professor in American Studies.
+In 2020, she became the director of American Studies, Asian American Studies, and Latino Studies.
+She is the first chair of the Effron Center for the Study of America at Princeton University.
 She is also the editor-in-chief of Transforming Anthropology, a journal published by the Association of Black Anthropologists.

+Her second book, Excited Delirium: Race, Police Violence and the Invention of a Disease was published by Duke University Press in 2024.